Umbraco

 Smooth migration

 So what’s the catch and why would I even bother? - one may ask.
 The thing is that the new uui-button is a standalone component, not coupled with any framework like the old one is with AngularJS.
 It will work just as well outside the backoffice, wherever you install it.
 On top of that, it will also work in the new backoffice from the day it is released.
-So the UI of whatever you develop today, with the new UI Library components, will be future-proof to a large extend.
+So the UI of whatever you develop today, with the new UI Library components, will be future-proof to a large extent.

 Semantic versioning